wavejumper/rehook-dom/README.md

 `rehook-rn-component` is designed to be:

 * A hiccup-inspired DSL for templating React Native components
-* A baggage-free way to pass down application context (eg, system components) down to child components
+* A baggage-free way to pass down application context (eg, system components) to child components

 The library is only 50LOC.
 It makes Clojurescript development with React Native a joy!